NRLParticipation/NRL-Cookbook/docs/administrators/grant-writing.md

-# Grant Writing Templates
+# Grant writing templates

 **Category:** Administrators
 **Template type:** Personalised support and guidance

+**Collect these inputs before you start:**

+- [ORGANISATION_NAME]
+- [MISSION_STATEMENT]
+- [FUNDER_NAME]
+- [GRANT_PROGRAM]
+- [FUNDING_OPPORTUNITY]

 Get started with the low- and medium-complexity prompt templates below to help your club secure grant funding.
 Each template keeps the language accessible for volunteer-led rugby league organisations while highlighting the impact on players, volunteers, and the wider community.
+Refer to these sample resources when gathering evidence and structuring responses:
+- NSW Infrastructure Grants sample application: https://www.nsw.gov.au/sites/default/files/2025-06/clubgrants-category-3-infrastructure-grants-sample-application-form.pdf
+- Queensland Active Clubs funding: https://www.qld.gov.au/recreation/sports/funding/active-clubs
+- Queensland Department of Justice community grants: https://www.justice.qld.gov.au/initiatives/community-grants

 A high-complexity workflow will be added later.

 ---

-## Low Complexity: Grant Writing Coach Prompt
+## Low complexity: grant writing coach prompt

 Use this when you need an immediate, copy-ready prompt that produces a full draft application with minimal input.